chrislockwoodfl/expressBookReviews/README.md

 The create user and login functions only need to be used if you will be adding/updating reviews.
 Users are not saved between sessions, so if you restart the server, you will need to register a user before logging them in.

+Most of the code is in the directory final_project/router, specifically general.js.

 This project is from the course "Developing Back-End Apps with Node.js and Express" by IBM.